cedardevs/onestop/docs/developer/local-dev-environment.md

 1. Monitors source code and automatically re-deploys when needed
 1. Steams logs from your deployed pods to your local terminal

-### Recommended Development Cycle using Jib for gradle and skaffold
+### Recommended Development Cycle using Jib for gradle and Skaffold
-This means that Jib will monitors and catchs any changes made to the source code and trigger a build.
+This means that Jib will monitor and catch any changes made to the source code and trigger a build.
-This saves a separate docker image and redeploy the application.
+This saves a separate docker image and redeploys the application.
 ```bash
 skaffold dev
 ```